AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 Change the macKeySeed value when you need to refresh the secure URLs.
 Refreshing the secure URLs depends on your security policy, and is similar to the refresh policy for changing the master root password of the server.
 The macSeedValue is analogous to the master password for the secure URLs, because it is used to generate a new unique random number for use in secure URL generation and retrieval.

-You must restart the cluster because the macSeedValue is read only at system startup.
+Restart the cluster because the macSeedValue is read only at system startup.
 All nodes need to restart to read the value, because they use it independently to initialize their internal random numbers with the seed value.

 ## JDBC service settings {#jdbc-service-settings}